 Soft and wearable robotics

 From sensitized artificial skin to stretchable electronics, from bio-hybrid robotics to prosthetic devices for robotic-assisted locomotion, our faculty are developing technologies for safe, minimally-restrictive human interaction.

 Innovations include liquid-embedded elastomer electronics (LE3) for stretchable sensors and circuits.

 Researchers explore legged robotics to design better controllers for robustly stable, energy efficiency, and fast locomotion, including the ability to travel reliably over unstructured terrain.

-They create technologies for aerial load transportation, agricultural monitoring, autonomous point-to-point flight as well as investigating micro-scale robotics.
+They create technologies for inspection of infrastructure, aerial load transportation, agricultural monitoring, autonomous point-to-point flight as well as investigating micro-scale robotics.